JPres-Projects/Advanced-Whatsapp-Private-API/README.md

 ## 📱 Usage Examples

 ### Authentication
-1. Visit your API endpoint: `https://whatsapp-privateapi-1-503.yourdomain.com`
+1. Visit your API endpoint: `https://whatsapp-privateapi-1-503.yourdomain.com` (replace with your naming and domain)
 2. Scan QR code with your WhatsApp mobile app
 3. API becomes ready for use